 Great learning begins with great lecturers.
-The University has over 2,000 academic staff including researchers, scholars and creative artists, many of whom are at the top of their field, nationally and internationally.
+The University has over 13,000 academic staff including researchers, scholars, and creative artists, many of whom are at the top of their field, nationally and internationally.
 Your courses will incorporate the latest findings and perspectives related to your discipline, including the research carried out by your lecturers.
-You will be encouraged to attend free research seminars, lectures and events, where you can hear about projects carried out by staff and postgraduate students, as well as by visitors from around New Zealand and overseas.

 A great campus location

-The University’s main City Campus is just a five minute walk away from Auckland’s bustling central business district.
+The University’s main City Campus is just a five-minute walk from Auckland’s bustling central business district.
 Auckland is a cosmopolitan, vibrant city with plenty of shops, restaurants, cafes and theatres to enjoy.
 Auckland’s unique location between two harbours also offers access to stunning beaches, subtropical islands and coastal forest walks.